UniversalDependencies/UD_Latvian-LVTB/README.txt

 POS tags: 16
 Category=value feature pairs: 56

+# Licensing

+The data set is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Please contact us if you are interested in acquiring a commercial licence.

 # Acknowledgments

 This work was partially supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 (Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian).